Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: Conclusion

 \section{Conclusion}

-The results presented in this article confirm the capability of the HFPNS method to suppress the phase noise arising from fluctuations in the interferometric optics effectively.
-The method involves introducing a delayed replica of the probe pulse that carries identical noise characteristics, and exploiting the strong linear correlation between the barycenter fluctuations of both pulses.
+The results presented in this article confirm the capability of the HFPNS method to efficiently suppress the phase noise arising from fluctuations in the interferometric optics.
+The method involves introducing a delayed replica of the probe pulse that carries strongly correlated noise characteristics with respect to the prompt pulse, and exploiting the strong linear correlation between the barycenter fluctuations of both pulses.
 This approach enables efficient noise suppression without compromising the integrity of a potential signal.

-After applying this method on a sample dataset, the spatial resolution obtained, $\sigma_y = 45.9 \pm 0.5$ nm, is close to the CCD camera’s shot-noise limit, around 36~nm, demonstrating that most of the correlated phase noise has been successfully suppressed.
-Including the efficiency to measure entirely the lateral shift in the intensity profile of the interference signal induced by deflection, which depends on the size of the analysis window, the sensitivity obtained here is a factor 2.3 higher than the ultimate sensitivity.
+The present work corresponds to the experimental validation of the HFPNS methodology on a prototype interferometric configuration without a pump beam.
+After applying this method on a sample dataset, the spatial resolution obtained, $\sigma_y = 45.9 \pm 0.5$ nm, is close to the CCD camera’s shot-noise limit, around $36~nm$, demonstrating a significant suppression of the correlated interferometric phase noise within the current prototype regime.

+Including the efficiency to measure entirely the lateral shift in the intensity profile of the interference signal induced by deflection, which depends on the size of the analysis window, the detectable signal threshold obtained here remains approximately a factor 2.3 above the ultimate shot-noise-limited sensitivity.

 The presence of residual uncorrelated noise indicates that certain noise components are not fully measured and subtracted by the current suppression scheme.
-Control measurements based on the back-reflection intensity profiles support this conclusion, revealing persistent discrepancies between the prompt and delayed beams that likely arise from optical asymmetries or additional fluctuations along the delay path.
+Additional control measurements based on the back reflection intensity profiles support this interpretation, revealing persistent discrepancies between the prompt and delayed beams that likely arise from optical asymmetries and residual differential fluctuations along the delay path.
+However, additional technical limitations and residual noise sources may appear in the final high-amplification configuration and are therefore not fully addressed by the present prototype study.